 Cloud Migration (CSP) & Cloud Workforce

 Montel provides information to the European energy markets.
 They deliver market data, news, and analysis to their customers across numerous online platforms.
 They have offices in nine European countries and are close to 100 employees.

 An on-prem solution suited their needs at the beginning

 Since Montel first started covering the Nordic electricity markets in the 90s and until now, they’ve had steady growth.
 In the beginning and throughout the years, a local Microsoft Exchange server hosted on-prem did the job.
 But as soon as they grew bigger in size, they realized they needed to enter the cloud.

 – We expect the company to continue to grow, says Montel’s IT manager Jan Christian Tørnby.

-– Our software developers need to keep this in mind when working on existing and new projects to make sure that our platforms can scale and match an increased number of users in the future.
-The need for more and better hardware is expected to rise as well, and this is one of the reasons why we look to the cloud.
+– Our software developers need to keep this in mind when working on existing and new projects to ensure that our platforms can scale and match an increased number of users in the future.
+The need for more and better hardware is expected to rise as well, and this is one of the reasons we look to the cloud.